YubicoLabs/passkey-workshop/docs/docs/relying-party/api-def.md

 # API definition

-Before we discuss the code used to build the relying party, we should discuss the API that defines a client's ability to interact with the relying party application.
+Before we discuss the code used to build the relying party, we are going to discuss the API that defines a client's ability to interact with the relying party application.
 By the end of this section you should understand best practices for the API that should translate to better comprehension on how the application should behave.

 Note that these best practices are for general passkey applications.
 The API defined in this section may be changed in later sections, especially to accommodate high assurance use cases where the relying party may need to limit options from the client.